This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The first thing that you’ll need to do before you make elderflower cordial is to source elderflowers.
 They grow on elder trees Sambucus nigra, a type of shrubby hedgerow tree that commonly grows across Britain, Europe, parts of North America, and other temperate places in the world.
 The only other flower that you could get them confused with is rowan flowers, which also grow on early summer-flowering trees.
 The leaves of elder and rowan are very different though and rowan flowers do not have the beautiful fragrance that elderflowers do.

-Pick elderflowers on a bright, dry morning, after any dew has evaporated off.
+Pick flower heads on a bright, dry morning, after any dew has evaporated off.
 Gently place the flowers in a bowl or basket, and take them home to use or to dry that very same day.
 Do not wash elderflowers before using them, or you’ll remove the flavor.
 Fresh elderflowers are best for making homemade elderflower cordial, but you can also use dried elderflowers.
 They’re available to purchase, or you can dry elderflowers on a screen, rack, or a food dehydrator for future use.

 Elderflower Cordial Recipe